 Not without Gujiya, Kaanji and Bollywood!

 Any festivity is incomplete without food and music.
 Gujiya, a deep-fried sweet packing milk solids and dried fruits in a flour shell, is especially made on Holi.
 It is a hard to resist delicacy, and nothing makes Holi better than Gujiya.
 With lots of carbs going inside our bodies, a drink to cool it all down is essential.
 Kaanji does wonders for this.
-Beetroot infested tangy water is taken in copious amounts by Colour splashes into the aireveryone as they enjoy the Holi celebrations.
+Beetroot infested tangy water is taken in copious amounts by everyone as they enjoy the Holi celebrations.
 Bollywood fulfilled our wishes as it created many songs for the festival.
 Peppy thumping music, dancing people with faces coloured, and food to keep the energy levels high- Holi is a beautiful celebration of the oncoming spring and summer.

 As Holi festivities spread colour and love, people are now moving to organic colours instead of chemical ones.
 The latter would cause skin allergies and are now being replaced by their organic counterparts.
 Often, like the olden days, people use natural colours made from dried leaves and flowers.
 So turmeric, henna, neem, sandalwood, indigo, beetroot et cetera are used to colour each other on the colourful festival.